Gamja-tang: History

-Gamjatang originated in the southern Korean province of Jeolla.
-The main industry of Jeolla Province was agriculture, and hogs were widely raised and used for food.
+Gamja-tang originated in Jeolla Province in southern Korea.
+The main industry of Jeolla was agriculture, and hogs were widely raised and used for food.
 The origins of gamjatang can be traced back to the Three Kingdoms era when South Jeolla farmers raised hogs in greater numbers than in most of the rest of Korea.
-It's said to Go Yujeong is the creator of gamjatang, but there is no reference about this claim.
+It is said that Go Yujeong is the creator of gamjatang, but there is no reference about this claim.

 Since cattle were the backbone of farming then, used both for their manure and plowing, cattle were much more valuable than hogs.
 Slaughtering hogs for feasts and special occasions was much more common than slaughtering beef, which helps explain the dish's pork origins.

 When Incheon harbor opened, many people migrated to Seoul and its surrounding area from Jeolla Province, as well as from other parts of the country.
 When construction of the Gyung-ui Railway began in 1899, laborers started working around Incheon, and gamjatang become popular among them because it is cheap and nutritious, and its high fat content provided the calories they needed.
 As time passed, gamjatang became one of the iconic foods of Incheon.

-There is a theory that the name "Gamja-tang" originated from the fact that the spinal cord in the backbone of the pig is called "Gamja," and there is a part called Gamja-bone when the spine of the pig is divided into parts, and it is called "Gamja-tang" because it was boiled.
+There is a theory that the name "gamja-tang" originated from the fact that the spinal cord in the backbone of the pig is called "gamja," and there is a part called gamja-bone when the spine of the pig is divided into parts, and it is called "gamja-tang" because it was boiled.